Error-331/code_tests/docs/bible/links.md

 Brought Near - February 28 (Psalm 139:7-8 KJV);

 Wholehearted Trust - March 1 (Proverbs 3:5 KJV; Lords perspective doesn't miss a thing; it accounts for what we don't even know to look for; Press into him with your questions);

+Wait on Him - March 2 (Psalm 62:1 KJV; Wait on him; You are the strength of my soul, the fervor for my faith, and the love that rejuvenates my passion for life.);